Noor Eckhoff

-Noor Hoelsbrekken Eckhoff (born 6 December 1999) is a Norwegian professional footballer, who plays as a midfielder for Swedish Damallsvenskan club Linköpings FC.
-She has previously played for Norwegian clubs Lyn and Kolbotn in the Toppserien, Australian club Melbourne City in the A-League Women, Swedish club Eskilstuna United in the Damallsvenskan, and Italian club Inter Milan in the Serie A.
+Noor Hoelsbrekken Eckhoff (born 6 December 1999) is a Norwegian professional footballer, who plays as a midfielder for Toppserien club Vålerenga.
+She has previously played for Norwegian clubs Lyn and Kolbotn in the Toppserien, Australian club Melbourne City in the A-League Women, Swedish clubs Eskilstuna United and Linköpings FC in the Damallsvenskan, and Italian club Inter Milan in the Serie A.

 Club career

 Eckhoff started playing football because everyone around her were playing, and began by training with Koll IL.
 She was not particularly good, but thought it was fun to compete, feeling that what she lacked in talent she made up for by training more.
 She started playing with Koll at the age of 7 and at age 11, switched to Lyn.

 After many years in Lyn, Eckhoff signed for Kolbotn in January 2020.
 After one season in Kolbotn, it was announced in January 2021 that she had signed for Melbourne City in the A-League Women.

 When the season in Australia was over, she signed a two-year contract with Swedish club Eskilstuna United in April 2021.
 In December 2022, the contract with Eskilstuna United was terminated after the club was forcibly relegated due to financial imbalance.

 On 18 March 2023, Eckhoff joined Italian club Inter Milan, signing a contract until the end of the season, with an option for another year.
 On 15 December of the same year, she terminated her deal with the club by mutual consent.

 In January 2024, Eckhoff joined Swedish club Linköping FC on a long-term contract until 2026.

+Following the expiration of her contract with Linköping FC, Eckhoff signed a contract with Norwegian club Vålerenga lasting until the summer of 2028.